-- Your aggregate business income and gains for the tax year, and - \$250,000, or \$500,000 for married couples filing jointly.
+- Aggregate business income and gains for the tax year, and - \$255,000, or \$510,000 for married couples filing jointly.

-The excess business loss is carried over to the following tax year and can be deducted under the rules for net operating loss carryforwards.
+The excess business loss is carried forward to the following tax year and can be deducted under the rules for net operating loss carryforwards.